planrockr/planrockr-cli/README.md

 	planrockr-cli login -u email@email.com -p password

 The login command will create a file in ~/.planrockr/config.yml with your token.
 This token will be used in your future commands.
+If you omit the -u and -p parameters you will be asked to provide the username and password right after the command is executed.

-**Import a Jira projet**
+**Import a Jira project**

 	planrockr-cli import -t jira -h http://your_jira_host -u jira_user -p jira_password

 A new project will be created on Planrockr and a Webhook will be created on Jira.
 This Jira user must have permissions to create a new Webhook.
+If you omit the -u and -p parameters you will be asked to provide the username and password right after the command is executed.

-**Import a Gitlab projet**
+**Import a Gitlab project**

 	planrockr-cli import -t gitlab -h http://your_gitlab_host -u gitlab_user -p gitlab_password